amritsingh183/amritsingh183.github.io/_posts/2025-10-8-var-const.md

 fn main() {
     unsafe {
-        // Using &raw mut avoids creating a reference (which would be UB) let ptr = &raw mut COUNTER;
+        // Using &raw mut avoids creating a reference (which would be undefined behavior) let ptr = &raw mut COUNTER;
         *ptr += 1;
     }